RocketScientist512/react-notes-app/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+My Project was not able to sync properly to the database as ElephentSQL is no longer active.
+The alternative that I used was unable to support the necessary requirements.
+If anyone is able to solve further, please let me know.

 ## Available Scripts